Hair Strengthening 101: Best Treatment, Products, and More

 Causes of Weak Hair

-1. Heat Styling The love between a person and their styling tools can run deep, but just like many things in life, there can be too much of a good thing.
+1. Heat Styling: The love between a person and their styling tools can run deep, but like many things in life, there can be too much of a good thing.
 Too much heat can cause thermal damage, preventing proper moisture retention and resulting in damaged, weak hair.
 Even worse, if you’re not already using a heat protectant!

-5. Treat Wet Hair Gently How you treat your wet hair can make or break it.
+5. Treat Wet Hair Gently: How you treat your wet hair can make or break it.
 When hair is wet, it is in its most weak and delicate state.
 So yanking a brush through wet tangles, plopping your wet head on a pillow, or rocking the wet messy bun are all big no-nos if you want to avoid weak hair.

-6. Overwashing Excessive washing strips your strands of crucial moisture while putting them under frequent stress and friction.
+6. Overwashing: Excessive washing strips your strands of crucial moisture while putting them under frequent stress and friction.
 This can weaken hair shafts.
 There isn’t a perfect number of times you should be washing your hair, so this one is trial and error, but be on the lookout for signs of overwashing.

 How to Strengthen Hair

-1. Eat a Balanced Diet We know you have a lot on your plate, but being mindful of what makes it to your fork can make those tresses seriously touchable.
-Fruits, veggies, and protein should be frequent guests on the dinner menu, especially those with vitamin c, biotin, iron, and zinc.
-This doesn’t mean you can’t indulge in the occasional pizza slice or pastry though, just stick to the “everything in moderation” rule and you should be just fine!
+1. Eat a Balanced Diet: We know you have a lot on your plate, but being mindful of what makes it to your fork can make those tresses seriously touchable.
+Fruits, veggies, and protein should be frequent guests on the dinner menu, especially those with vitamin C, biotin, iron, and zinc.
+This doesn’t mean you can’t indulge in the occasional pizza slice or pastry, though.
+Just stick to the “everything in moderation” rule, and you should be just fine!

-5. Aloe Vera Aloe vera is far from just a beautiful succulent that helps with sunburns.
+5. Aloe Vera: Aloe vera is far from just a beautiful succulent that helps with sunburns.
 Due to its moisturizing properties and nourishing vitamins, it has gained traction in the hair care world.
 Some even say it works well to fight off dandruff and soothe the scalp with its anti-inflammatory agents.
 You can use the gel straight from the plant, massaging it into the scalp and rinsing after a few minutes, or try one of the many products on the market.

-6. Rice Water Rice water is the starchy liquid left over after rice has been cooked or soaked for a long time, and as it turns out, it’s super nutritious for your hair.
-Not only does it make it shiny, but it encourages growth and makes for a great hair strengthening treatment.
-So give your rice a wash, soak overnight, strain, and massage it into your scalp before your next shampoo.
+6. Rice Water: Rice water is the starchy liquid left over after rice has been cooked or soaked for a long time, and as it turns out, it’s super nutritious for your hair.
+It makes it shiny, encourages growth, and makes for a great hair-strengthening treatment.
+So wash your rice, soak overnight, strain it, and massage it into your scalp before your next shampoo.
 The best part?
 It’s far cheaper than most hair remedies you’ll find.

 Five Quick Tips for Preventing Weak Hair

-1. Turn Down the Heat Opt for heat-free hairstyles like loose waves or braids.
+1. Turn Down the Heat: Opt for heat-free hairstyles like loose waves or braids.
 When you do use heat, apply a heat protectant first and always start with the lowest setting.

-2. Stray Away from Tight Hairstyles This can put unnecessary pressure and strain on your roots and the hair follicle, causing damage and reducing your hair strength.
+2. Stray Away from Tight Hairstyles: This can put unnecessary pressure and strain on your roots and the hair follicle, causing damage and reducing your hair strength.
 Let that hair flow free.

-4. Trim it off Hanging on to dead ends doesn’t do your look, or your hair, any favors.
+4. Trim It Off: Hanging on to dead ends doesn’t do your look, or your hair, any favors.
 Snipping off split ends prevents them from traveling up, saving you from a drastic cut you might not be ready for.

-5. Skip the Dip We fully support your inner water baby, but chlorine can dry out those strands, so tread lightly when it comes time to swim or opt for poolside instead.
+5. Skip the Dip: We fully support your inner water baby, but chlorine can dry out those strands, so tread lightly when it comes time to swim or opt for poolside instead.

 Hair Strengthening Products

 1. Conditioner Hydrating the hair follicle is the key to hair strengthening, increasing its resilience to everyday stressors like your brush, ponytail holder, pillowcase…the list goes on.
 Deep condition two to four times a month for an extra boost in strength and shine, or once a week for damaged hair.
 Need a step up?
-Hair masks penetrate the hair’s cuticle, working to repair and restore from the inside out, actually helping to reverse surface damage.
+Hair masks penetrate the hair’s cuticle, working to repair and restore from the inside out, helping reverse surface damage.
 On the go?
-Spritz in a leave-in conditioner for all day hydration.
+Spritz in a leave-in conditioner for all-day hydration.

 2. Serums and oils These are another great way to lock in moisture and strengthen hair.
 Hair serums work great for those trying to combat frizz and enhance your hair’s natural texture.
 Hair oils are traditionally made from coconut, jojoba, or argan oils and help nourish your hair while giving it a healthy glow!